-Like every pet owner, I confess I am sometimes guilty of not reading signs of ill health well enough.
-I lost my Jack Russell to cancer and had a heart-stopping experience with my dog Misty that made me realize how important it is to know what's going on with my dog's health to prevent the heartache of losing yet another pet.
+Like every pet owner, I confess that I am sometimes guilty of missing the signs that my dog is having health problems.
+I lost my Jack Russell to cancer and had a heart-stopping experience with my dog, Misty.
+This experience made me realize how important it is to know what's going on with my dog's health to prevent the heartache of losing yet another pet.

 In this case, I'm speaking specifically of neurological disorders, the signs of which are often ignored as finicky or frivolous.
 This is often the case with neurological disorders in humans as well.

-Any dog with a neurological disorder will experience difficulties in coordinating movements.
-This could be caused by any combination of factors, such as the onset of diseases like Parkinson's disease (yes, it affects dogs too), chemical imbalances in the brain, an infection, or a brain tumor.
+Any dog with a neurological disorder will be uncoordinated.
+This could be caused by any combination of factors, such as the onset of conditions like Parkinson's disease (yes, it affects dogs, too), chemical imbalances in the brain, infection, or a tumor of the brain.